 - 1. To develop political and historical education programmes within national unions and international federations to explore, discuss and redesign the political dimension of trade unionism to create a common international political agenda - 2.
-To build truly global solidarity movements using horizontal strategies, and engage with broader social justice movements, community groups and campaigns - 3.
-Ensure that the international trade union movement represents the economic, social and political interests of all workers, including informal, precarious, unemployed and migrant workers. - 4.
-To promote plurality and ongoing political dialogue.
+To build truly global solidarity movements using horizontal strategies, and engage with broader social justice and climate justice movements, community groups and campaigns - 3.
+Ensure that the international trade union movement represents the common economic, social, political and class interests of all workers, including informal, precarious, unemployed and migrant workers - 4.
+To promote the plurality of democratic socialist and ecological ideas and ongoing political dialogue.